|How to get started . . .||

 - Make sure that your agency’s systems are ready to begin using the real-time option.

-- Consult your vendor, your carriers, or www.acttech.org for the real-time features and functions available on your system.
+- Consult your vendor or your carriers for the real-time features and functions available on your system.
 There may be real-time functions and/or features that are only available if you are on the latest versions of your system.

 - Verify that policy numbers in your system are consistent with the carrier’s format (prefixes, spaces, dashes, suffixes, etc.).
 If you are downloading policy detail from the carrier system, your policy number format should be correct.